CONFERENCE TRACKS NBM2025

 The ecosystem approach is crucial for both large, established businesses aiming to reduce their environmental impact and small, new sustainable ventures.
 For large businesses, ecosystems offer a platform to collaborate with diverse stakeholders, share knowledge, and access innovative solutions that help them transition to more sustainable practices and reduce their environmental footprint.
 These ecosystems provide the necessary support for integrating sustainable technologies, adjusting supply chains, and aligning with evolving environmental regulations.
 On the other hand, for small, new sustainable ventures, ecosystems are equally vital as they provide access to essential resources such as funding, mentorship, and networks, which are often limited for startups.
 By leveraging these ecosystems, small ventures can collaborate with key actors, foster innovation, and accelerate their growth while maintaining a sustainability focus.
 Ecosystems help these startups overcome barriers to entry and scale their impact more effectively by tapping into shared knowledge and resources.

 This session aims to bring together scholars to discuss their current research on how ecosystems can be developed to support sustainability.
 Our focus will be on building ecosystems that foster new business models and address emerging global challenges.
 We welcome papers that explore the importance of ecosystems both for large, established businesses working to decrease their environmental impact, and for small, new sustainable ventures looking to scale their innovations.
 Papers from various methodological backgrounds, including literature reviews, theoretical, conceptual, and empirical work, are encouraged.
-These papers can address one or more of the following topics, which is not an exhaustive list:

 More details on this track